Mileage vs. Actual Expenses: Which Method Is Best for Me?

 Switching between standard mileage and actual expenses

 For most self-employed people looking to write off their auto expenses, tax savings are top of mind.
-But there's one other consideration to be aware of.
-That's the ability to switch between the two methods.
+But there's another important consideration: The ability to switch between the two methods.

-If you choose the actual expenses method the first year you start using your car for work, you're actually locked into that method for the rest of the vehicle's life.
-If you choose the standard mileage method that first year, you can switch freely between them in later years
+If you choose the actual expenses method the first year you start using your car for work, you're locked into that method for the rest of the vehicle's life.
+If you choose the standard mileage method that first year, you can switch freely between them later on.

 This restriction is likely to be an issue only if you end up driving a lot more for work in the years after you get your car.